Adrian-Gatu/Azure-Cloud-SOC-Honeynet/README.md

 The architecture of the Honeynet consists of the following components:

--Virtual Network (VNet)
+- Virtual Network (VNet)
--Virtual Machines (1x Linux, 2x Windows)
+- Virtual Machines (1x Linux, 2x Windows)
--SQL Database (Installed on a Windows VM)
+- SQL Database (Installed on a Windows VM)
--Network Security Groups (NSG’s)
+- Network Security Groups (NSG’s)
--Azure Key Vault (containing stored secrets)
+- Azure Key Vault (containing stored secrets)
--Azure Blob Storage Account (containing geoip data)
+- Azure Blob Storage Account (containing geoip data)
--Log Analytics Workspace
+- Log Analytics Workspace
--Microsoft Sentinel
+- Microsoft Sentinel

 After deploying the resources mentioned above, data collection rules were configured to send the collected logs to a central repository (Log Analytics Workspace), and several rules were established to trigger incidents in Microsoft Sentinel.
 A virtual machine (VM) was utilized to simulate an attacker, testing the environment.
 This approach verified that logs were correctly aggregated into the Log Analytics Workspace and ensured that the analytic rules in Microsoft Sentinel triggered incidents as expected.